Help! My Child Ate an Edible!

 - Determine the Amount

-Try to determine how much and of what your child consumed, that will help you determine the amount of THC your child consumed.
+Try to determine how much and of what your kid consumed, that will help you determine the amount of THC was ingested.

 Figure out how long ago it was eaten, and how much, noting that it takes a bit for the full effects to appear, and that it takes about 12 hours to fully wear off.

-Watch your child for any reactions, particularly any breathing trouble or any reactions that are different or out of the ordinary for your child.
+Watch for any reactions, particularly any breathing trouble or any reactions that are different or out of the ordinary.

 You can contact poison control or even your doctor for advice and monitoring assistance, to evaluate if your child should be taken in to the doctor, to urgent care, or to the emergency room.

 Edibles should be treated like other medications, and kept out of the reach of children, but do not beat yourself up and think you’re a horrible parent.
 Mistakes happen.
 Kids are resourceful and seem to be drawn to whatever they can get their hands on, just as they do with other things in the house.